vikraman/puppet-portage/README.markdown

  of the above package\_\* types, you can just omit the version attribute.)
 Any change in portage::package will also trigger the appropriate re-emerge to the affected package.

+## facts

+All make.conf variables and most of the eselect modules are shown by facter

 See Also
 --------